 Don’t be afraid to ask to try the next frame size up AND to have the stem swapped out at time of purchase.
 A good bike shop will do that do for you.

-What about mountain bike frame sizes for women?
+What about mountain bike frame size for women?

 Contrary to what anyone may tell you, women have the same principal body proportions as men.
 The whole ‘longer leg, shorter torso’ thing is a complete myth.
 Bikes fit humans, end of.